Qualcomm Mobile Designer Salary | $130K-$527K+ | Levels.fyi

 The median Mobile Designer compensation in United States package at Qualcomm totals $195K per year.
-View the base salary, stock, and bonus breakdowns for Qualcomm's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Qualcomm's total compensation packages.
 Last updated: 11/12/2025

 Company